| Design, Innovation,

 reliable and easy for the TSA or other airport customs people to close and re-attach if

+needed.
 All of our bass cases can either be used with our without a bass cover.
+Cushions and positioning of the bass inside the case.
+Because we knew

 what size the basses would fall within, we also knew where the key safeguards